leocabeza/the-movie-db/docs/v3-api.md

 ### changes.movies ⇒
 Get a list of all of the movie ids that have been changed in the past 24 hours.
-You can query it for up to 14 days worth of changed IDs at a time with the startDate and endDate query parameters.
+You can query it for up to 14 days worth of changed IDs at a time with the start_date and end_date query parameters.
 100 items are returned per page.

 **Kind**: static constant of [<code>changes</code>](#module_changes)
 **Returns**: Promise